 The name wasn't officially adopted until 1901, when Teddy Roosevelt decided to change it from the "Executive Residence."
 He noted that state governors had executive residences, and he wanted to make sure that the POTUS's residence had a more distinguished title.

 John Adams Was the First President to Live in It

-While the White House was under construction during George Washington’s presidential term, he never lived there.
-In fact, Washington is, to date, the only president who didn’t call the White House home.
+Washington's term ended in 1797, three years before the White House was completed in 1800.
+He died in 1799, meaning he never set even set foot in the completed building.
+He is the only U.S. President to have not lived in the White House.
 And for more great history lessons, check out the 20 Crazy Facts You Never Knew About One Dollar Bills.

 The White House Has Been Home to Several Deaths